-The lowest Equity Release interest rate is currently 5.88% (MER) fixed for life.
-The highest interest rate in the market is 8.89% (MER).
-In the Autumn 2023 Market Report, the Equity Release Council stated that average interest rates for lump sum Equity Release were 6.66% and 6.28% for drawdown lifetime mortgages.
+The lowest Equity Release interest rate is currently 5.94% (MER) fixed for life.
+The highest interest rate in the market is 8.64% (MER).
+In the 2024 Q3 market data, the Equity Release Council stated that average advertised lifetime mortgage rate was 6.89% in October 2024.

 In this guide, you will learn: